microsoft/PowerToys/README.md

 - Upgraded the WinAppSDK dependency to 1.3.1.
 - Fixed a typo preventing the clean up script to run.
 Thanks [@Sajad-Lx](https://github.com/Sajad-Lx)!
 - Fixed encoding on a test file to fix running tests in some configurations.
 Thanks [@VisualBasist](https://github.com/VisualBasist)!
-- Made the GPO release assets come already versioned out of the build CI.
+- Made the GPO release assets come named with a version in the build CI output.

 #### What is being planned for version 0.71